rfuzzo/MWSE/docs/source/types/niCamera.md

 ### `worldPointToScreenPoint`
 <div class="search_terms" style="display: none">worldpointtoscreenpoint</div>

 Given a world coordinate position, calculates where that point relates to the screen space.
+Returns `nil` if the world point is ourside of camera's view.

 ```lua
 local screenPosition = myObject:worldPointToScreenPoint(point)